Teembokeem/WDI_work/work/w04/d02/instructor/ruby_buffet/ruby_collections.md

   - If there are 50 workers there, how much is the maximum each can be payed every month (in US dollars)?
 1. Access the list of dinosaur specimens found in Nicaragua.
-1. Access all the Stegosaurouses.
+1. Access all the Stegosauruses.

 Once you have the answers to the above questions
 (and the code snippets for each), stop.